Gauging Interest In Another Review Thread

 I also recommend that you check out all these stories by these fine new authors.
 They all deserve further exposure.

-There is a wide range of topics addressed in those stories (geeky anthro, sci-fi futa, loving wives married threesome, enemies-to-lovers superhero), so I don't really discriminate based on subject, style, or anything like that.
+There is a wide range of topics addressed in those stories (geeky anthro, sci-fi futa, loving wives married threesome, enemies-to-lovers superhero, Edwardian pony-play), so I don't really discriminate based on subject, style, or anything like that.
 My only concern is providing feedback to help those looking to improve their craft, doing my best to avoid stepping on their style.
 I don't pull punches.
 I was raised in a community of brutal, radical feedback, where people had no problem telling you to your face that it absolutely sucked.
 Don't worry!
 I'm nice about it here, because I know that this is an incredibly personal thing, and most people don't want to hear, "That was awful.
 You're usually better than that."
 I'll let you know what's working, what isn't, and give suggestions if I have any or feel it's warranted.
 But all of my feedback is always coming from a place of wanting to help people improve (as did the cutthroat feedback community I was a part of for so many years), not to be cruel, spiteful, or just dunk on newbies for shits 'n giggles.
 I've been accused of being feedbackily (totally a word) overwhelming atimes, and that's probably true.
 Especially for new authors, it's a lot, but I'm not going to skip the important things if I feel the person has the capacity to improve upon it.
 I'm not giving out participation awards, either.
 You come to me, I expect you to be open to the feedback.
 You have to want it.
 If you just want someone to pat you on the back, go show your mom your T/I erotica.
 I'm sure she'll bake you cookies and everything!
 I, on the other hand, will not bake cookies, but provide critique and feedback to help you become a better writer, help bring out the best in your story, and provide you tools and insights to use moving forward.

 So, yeah, there you go.
 Guess that just leaves it up to see who all is interested.